evgenyneu/evgenii.com/app/_posts/blog/2014-03-02-taming-google-penguin.md

 > Today only those who deserve 1st page ranking can get there.

-Google Penguin update penalizes those who articifially build links pointing to their sites.
+Google Penguin update penalises those who artificially build backlinks.

 Posting links to your site in comments on other sites will not help your SEO today.

-Other forms of backlink manipulation are becomming less effective: guest blog posts and payed links on other sites.
+Other forms of backlink manipulation are becoming less effective: guest blog posts and payed links on other sites.

 ## What works today